SublimeText/LaTeXTools/README.markdown

 On Windows, sometimes a build seems to succeed, but the PDF file is not updated.
 This is most often the case if there is a stale pdflatex process running; a symptom is the appearence of a file with extension `.synctex.gz(busy)`.
 If so, launch the Task Manager and end the `pdflatex.exe` process; if you see a `perl.exe` process, end that, too.
 This kind of behavior is probably a bug: LaTeXTools should be able to see that something went wrong in the earlier compilation.
 So, *please let me know*, and provide me with as much detail as you can (ideally, with a test case).
 Thanks!

+### Log parsing issues, and good vs. bad path/file names (again!) ###

+As noted in the Highlights, the new parser is more robust and flexible than the old one---it "understands" the log file format much, much better.
+This is the result of *manually* and *painstakingly* debugging a fair number of users' log files.
+The many possible exceptions, idiosyncrasies, warts, etc. displayed by TeX packages is mind-boggling, and the parsing code reflects this :-(

+Anyway, hopefully, errors should now occur only in strange edge cases.
+Please *let me know on github* if you see an error message.
+I need a log file to diagnose the problem; please upload it to gist, dropbox, or similar, and paste a link in your message on github.
+Issue #104 is open for that purpose.

+There are *two exceptions* to this request.
+First, the *xypic* package is very, very badly behaved.
+I have spent more time debugging log files contaminated by xypic than I have spent fixing all other issues.
+Seriously.
+Therefore, first, parsing issues are now reported as "warnings" if the xypic package is used (so compilation and previewing continues); second, I cannot promise I will fix the issue even if you report it.
+Thanks for your understanding.

+The second exception has to do with file and path names.
+In order to accommodate the many possible naming conventions across platforms and packages, as well as the different ways in which file names can occur in logs, I had to make some assumptions.
+The key one is that *extensions cannot contain spaces*.
+The reason is that the regex matching file names uses a period (".") followed by non-space characters, followed by a space as denoting the end of the file name.
+Trust me, it's the most robust regex I could come up with.
+So, you can have spaces in your base names, and you can even have multiple extensions; however, you cannot have spaces in your extensions.
+So, "This is a file.ver-1.tex" is OK; "file.my ext" (where "my ext" is supposed to be the extension) is *not OK*.

+Finally, I have done my best to accommodate non-ASCII characters in logs.
+I cannot promise that everything works, but I'd like to know if you see issues with this.